burakcanbz/Buyzy-career/README.md

 # Buyzy Career

 Buyzy Career is a modern career portal where candidates can explore job opportunities and easily submit their applications.
+Only **Careers - Jobs page and its related pages reachable**.
+Other pages just added for better view.

+## Features
+-

 ## Getting Started